Jerry Heller, former N.W.A. manager, dies at 75

 N.W.A. garnered widespread attention with the release of "Straight Outta Compton," which tells the story of the rap group's rise to fame.

-Heller filed a $110 defamation against the filmmakers in October, saying the movie marred his reputation and was made without his consent.
+Heller filed a $110 million defamation lawsuit against the filmmakers in October, saying the movie marred his reputation and was made without his consent.

 Shapiro was representing Heller in that lawsuit, and he said he believes the stress of losing his "impeccable reputation...significantly contributed to his death."